Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Introduction

 As experiments scale in both size and complexity, an increasingly rich interplay between the control of external and internal degrees-of-freedom is observed.
-In a regime characterized by strong fields and dense arrays, the external fields can be used to induce collective pathways opened by coherent scattering~\cite{Jenkins_2013}.
-These pathways can be further exploited to create exotic responses as non-reciprocal~\cite{Hadad_2010,Hadad_2013,GJ_2022,Joshi_2023} or topological materials~\cite{Leseleuc_2019, Semeghini_2021, Kiczynski_2022}.
-They can also be used to explore the connection between macroscopic properties of a material with microscopic models.
-A paradigmatic example of the latter corresponds to the quantification of properties of the coherent scattering into compact, macroscopic parameters related to the optical density~\cite{Eberly}.
-Such an approach extends to modern technologies, where these possibilities place a premium on identifying the relevant variables for controlling these pathways in a nonlinear setting.
+In a regime characterized by strong fields and dense atomic media, atomic states are dressed by both external { and internal} fields { including} those scattered by neighboring atoms to create a collective response.
+Coherent aspects remain~\cite{Jenkins_2013}, allowing the tailoring of exotic responses as non-reciprocal~\cite{GJ_2022} or topological materials~\cite{Cooper_2019,Leseleuc_2019, Semeghini_2021,Ohler_2023}, with natural extensions to ensembles of artificial atoms and emitters~\cite{Hadad_2010,Hadad_2013}.
+The control can also be used to explore the connection between macroscopic properties of a material with microscopic models, thus allowing the characterization of the properties of the coherent scattering into compact, macroscopic parameters such as the optical density~\cite{Eberly_1969}.
+Such an approach extends to modern technologies, which place a premium on identifying the relevant variables for controlling the optical response in a nonlinear setting.

+We present here a systematic approach for addressing the interplay between coherent and dissipative collective effects in atomic media, and apply it to the particular scenario of four-wave mixing in a cold atomic cloud where two-body interactions dominate.
+The approach begins from an ensemble of multi-level atoms immersed in an electromagnetic background that can include external fields.